HubRise/website/content/apps/uber-direct/en/receive-orders.md

 layout: documentation
 meta:
   title: Receive Orders | Uber Direct | HubRise
-  description: Find out the technical details of how orders trigger Uber Direct deliveries, how delivery status updates are synchronised, and how to track courier location in real-time.
+  description: Learn how orders trigger Uber Direct deliveries, how delivery status updates are synchronised, and how to track the courier’s position in real time.
 ---

-When Uber Direct Bridge is connected to HubRise, it automatically requests delivery quotes or bookings to Uber Direct for orders created or updated in HubRise.
+When Uber Direct Bridge is connected to HubRise, orders created or updated in HubRise trigger delivery quote or booking requests to Uber Direct.

-This page describes how orders trigger delivery requests, how delivery status is synchronised between Uber Direct and HubRise, and the information sent to Uber Direct when creating a delivery.
+This page explains the conditions for triggering delivery requests, how delivery statuses are synchronised between Uber Direct and HubRise, and the information sent to Uber Direct when a delivery is created.

-## Order Processing Flow
+## Quote and Delivery Requests

-When an order is created or updated in HubRise, Uber Direct Bridge evaluates whether a delivery should be requested based on the criteria defined in the [Configuration](/apps/uber-direct/configuration#delivery-criteria) page.
+Each time an order is created or modified in HubRise, Uber Direct Bridge can send a quote request or a delivery request to Uber Direct, based on the criteria defined on the [Configuration](/apps/uber-direct/configuration#delivery-criteria) page.

-### Delivery Quote Creation
+### Quote Request

-If the order matches the delivery criteria and no quote has been created yet, Uber Direct Bridge will:
+If the order meets the delivery criteria and no quote has yet been created, Uber Direct Bridge:

-1. Request a delivery quote to Uber Direct.
-See [Delivery Information Sent to Uber Direct](#delivery-information) for the information sent.
+1. Requests a delivery quote from Uber Direct.
+See [Information Sent to Uber Direct](#delivery-information) for the data sent.
-2. Saves the quote in HubRise as a delivery quote resource attached to the order.
+2. Saves the quote in HubRise as a _Delivery Quote_ attached to the order.
 The saved information includes:

-   - **Carrier**: `Uber Direct`
+   - Carrier name: `Uber Direct`
-   - **Carrier ref**: `uber_direct`
+   - Carrier ref code: `uber_direct`
-   - **Quote reference**: The unique quote ID from Uber Direct
+   - Quote ref code, which is the unique quote ID in Uber Direct
-   - **Fee**: The estimated delivery cost
-   - **Estimated pickup time**: When the courier is expected to arrive at your location
-   - **Estimated dropoff time**: When the courier is expected to deliver the order
+   - Delivery fee
+   - Pickup time
+   - Dropoff time

-### Delivery Creation
+### Booking the Delivery

 Depending on the booking mode configured in Uber Direct Bridge:

 - **Auto-book deliveries**: The delivery is created immediately.
-- **Request a quote and wait for confirmation**: The delivery is only created when the quote is accepted.
+- **Request a quote and wait for confirmation**: The delivery is created only when the quote is accepted.

-When the delivery is created, Uber Direct Bridge:
+When sending a delivery request, Uber Direct Bridge:

-1. Sends a delivery creation request to Uber Direct with the quote ID and full order details.
+1. Sends the quote ID and order details to Uber Direct.
-2. Creates a delivery resource attached to the HubRise order.
-The delivery resource includes:
+2. Attaches a _Delivery_ resource to the HubRise order, which contains the quote details plus the following additional information:

-   - **Carrier**: `Uber Direct`
-   - **Carrier ref**: `uber_direct`
-   - **Delivery reference**: The unique delivery ID from Uber Direct
+   - Delivery ref code, which is the unique delivery ID in Uber Direct
-   - **Status**: `pending`
+   - Delivery status, initialised to `pending`
-   - **Fee**: The final delivery cost
-   - **Estimated pickup time**: When the courier will arrive at your location
-   - **Estimated dropoff time**: When the order will be delivered
-   - **Tracking URL**: A link to track the courier in real-time
+   - Tracking URL to locate the courier in real time
-   - **Driver name**: The name of the assigned courier
+   - Courier name
-   - **Driver phone**: The phone number to contact the courier
+   - Courier phone number

-## Delivery Information Sent to Uber Direct {#delivery-information}
+## Information Sent to Uber Direct {#delivery-information}

-When creating a delivery, Uber Direct Bridge sends the following information from HubRise to Uber Direct:
+When a delivery is created, Uber Direct Bridge sends the following information to Uber Direct:

 ### Pickup Information

+These details come from the Uber Direct Bridge configuration.

-- Business name (from configuration)
+- Business name
-- Pickup address (from configuration)
-- Pickup phone number (from configuration)
-- Pickup latitude and longitude (from configuration)
+- Pickup address, including latitude and longitude
-- Pickup instructions (from configuration)
+- Phone number
+- Instructions for the courier

 ### Dropoff Information

-- Customer name (from order `customer.first_name` and `customer.last_name`)
+- Customer full name
-- Delivery address (from order `customer` address fields)
-- Delivery phone number (from order `customer.phone`)
+- Customer phone number
-- Delivery business name (from order `customer.company_name`, if available)
-- Delivery latitude and longitude (from order `customer.latitude` and `customer.longitude`, if available)
+- Delivery address, including latitude and longitude
-- Delivery notes (from order `customer.delivery_notes`)
+- Order delivery notes
+- Delivery time requested by the customer, from the order `expected_time` field.
+If this field is not set, Uber Direct will dispatch a courier as soon as possible.

 ### Order Information

+- Collection code, from the `collection_code` field
-- Order ID (as external ID)
+- Order total amount
-- Collection code (from order `collection_code`, used as manifest reference)
-- Expected delivery time (from order `expected_time`, if available)
-- Total order value
-- List of items with names, quantities, and prices (including options)
+- List of items with labels, quantities, prices, and options

-### Delivery Settings
+### Return Settings

-- Undeliverable action: `leave_at_door` or `return` (from configuration)
+These settings are defined in the Uber Direct Bridge configuration.

+- Action if delivery fails: leave at the door or return the order
-- Return instructions (from configuration, if applicable)
+- Return instructions

-## Delivery Status Updates {#delivery-status-updates}
+## Delivery Status

-Uber Direct sends real-time updates about the delivery status via webhooks.
-The delivery status on Uber Direct comprises two fields: `status` and `courier_imminent`.
-The `courier_imminent` field indicates that the courier is approximately 1 minute away from the pickup or dropoff location.
+Uber Direct sends real-time delivery status updates via webhooks.
+The delivery status on Uber Direct is defined by the `status` and `courier_imminent` fields.
+The `courier_imminent` field indicates that the courier is approximately 1 minute away from the pickup or dropoff point.

-Uber Direct Bridge maps the HubRise order status and delivery status according to the following table:
+Uber Direct Bridge updates the order and delivery status in HubRise according to the following table:

 | Uber Direct Status | Courier Imminent | HubRise Delivery Status | HubRise Order Status |
 | ------------------ | ---------------- | ----------------------- | -------------------- |